translate/pootle/docs/server/upgrading.rst

 * Familiarize yourself with :doc:`important changes </changelog>` in Pootle over the versions.

-* If you are upgrading from Pootle 1.x to Pootle 2.x, or from Pootle 2.0.x to 2.1.x (or later), have a look at the :doc:`database migration
-  <database_migration>` page first, although some of the issues on this page
-  could still be relevant.
+* If you want to change databases, which might be needed when upgrading from Pootle 1.x to Pootle 2.x, or from Pootle 2.0.x to 2.1.x, then have a look at the :doc:`database migration <database_migration>` page first, although some of the issues on this page could still be relevant.

 * Check the :doc:`installation <installation>` instructions for the newer version, and ensure that you have all the dependencies for the newer version.